Things to see and do - Kimberley

 19 Old De Beers Road, ZA - Kimberley

 Dating from 1892, this elegant hotel is located in the Central Business District of Kimberley, 300 metres from the train station.
-It offers a restaurant, jazz bar and 1 hour free Wi-Fi access.
-The Savoy Hotel has spacious rooms decorated with wooden..
+It offers a restaurant, jazz bar and free Wi-Fi in public areas.
+The Savoy Hotel has spacious rooms decorated with wood..